 Ulhas P. Naik, PhD

-The Naik laboratory is focused on developing therapeutic strategies to interrupt the progress of cardiovascular disease and cancer.
-In this regard, the team has identified several novel gene products that play key regulatory roles in the progression of these diseases.
-Using cell and molecular biological approaches, the team has characterized the potential role of calcium- and integrin-binding protein family and junctional adhesion molecule family members in physiological and pathological settings.
-Cutting edge technologies, such as the yeast two-hybrid system, siRNA, transgenic mouse models, systems biology, nanotechnology and fluid dynamics modeling are routinely employed in the laboratory.
+The Naik laboratory is focused on developing therapeutic strategies to interrupt the progress of cardiovascular diseases and cancer, which are the leading causes of death in the western world.
+In this regard, the team has identified several novel gene products that play key regulatory roles in the progression of these diseases, with an emphasis on how these genes affect platelet functions (since platelet activity often potentiates these diseases).
+Using cell and molecular biological approaches, the team has characterized the potential role of calcium- and integrin-binding (CIB) protein family and junctional adhesion molecule (JAM) family members in physiological and pathological settings.
+Cutting edge technologies, such as the yeast two-hybrid system, siRNA, transgenic mouse models, CRISPR/Cas9, and in vivo disease models are routinely employed in the laboratory.
+Dr. Naik is also the Director of the Cardeza Center for Vascular Biology, Director of Integrative Physiology Graduate Program, and a member of the following Graduate Programs:

-Mechanism of new blood vessel formation (angiogenesis) during ischemia and cancer
+Regulation of new blood vessel formation (angiogenesis) by Junctional Adhesion Molecule A (JAM-A).

 Fraunhofer-UD Research Grant